tkservices.ie

 Be clear about how your experience matches the role you are going for.
 What is the organisation looking for?
 Is there a job role description and/or a set of competencies describing what is required?
 Spend some time reading this and absorbing that information.
 Is there anything else you can do such as reading about the organisation or contacting someone who works there?
 Then think about what you have to offer (skills, knowledge, experience, competencies, achievements) and how do these match what is required in the role?
 This is so important for your interview preparation.⠀

 If you invest some time in preparing how your skills and experience matches the requirements of the role, it will help you in several ways.
-It helps you when writing a summary or position statement (on the application form) or when writing your cover letter (if submitting a CV).
+It helps you when writing a summary or personal statement (on the application form) or when writing your cover letter (if submitting a CV).
 It also informs how you will answer questions at interview.
 Especially questions such as "Tell me about yourself", "How does your experience match the requirements of the role?" or if you are asked to "Summarise your experience".
-It also should underpin all of your other answers when at interview, because you need to be able to clearly articulate how your previous work experience matches the requirements of the role and to be able to do so throughout the interview.
-You can also use this summary of how you match the requirements of the role towards the end of the interview.

 ⠀